 As a general rule, students should file the FAFSA as early as possible.
-The FAFSA for each academic year is available almost a year in advance, starting October 1 for the upcoming academic year.
-The FAFSA always uses the previous year’s tax information.
-(For example, October 1, 2020 the FAFSA will be available for 2021-2022 and will use 2019 tax information.)
+The FAFSA is typically available starting in October, but the 2024-25 application is delayed until December 2023 due to form changes as part of the FAFSA Simplification Act.
+(More info here.)
+The FAFSA uses previous year tax information.
+For example, the 2024 -2025 FAFSA will be available December 2023 and will use 2022 tax information.

 File by the priority date for the best access to the maximum aid available.
 There is limited financial aid funding in some areas like state grants, so students who apply by the priority date receive priority access to those limited funds.